t-mart/brother-mfc-7860dw-setup/docs/scanning.md

 ## Steps

-1. Set up an FTP server.
-I set this up as a Windows service, so it always runs when my computer is on.
-See documentation for how I do this [here](https://github.com/t-mart/my-nssm-setup#unftp).
+1. Set up an FTP server. ~~I set this up as a Windows service, so it always runs when my computer is on.
+See documentation for how I do this [here](https://github.com/t-mart/my-nssm-setup#unftp).~~ I now set this up on my home Debian server.
+See how I do that [here](/docs/ftp-http-server.md).

 2. Ensure the network interface mode is set to "private".
 This will let other hosts (the printer) connect without firewall refusal.